temporalio/documentation/docs-src/app-dev-context/testing.md

 We generally recommend writing the majority of your tests as integration tests.

-Use the test server for both end-to-end and integration tests with Workers, as the test server supports skipping time.
+Because the test server supports skipping time, use the test server for both end-to-end and integration tests with Workers.